 One questions that I often hear is, “aren’t my internal distractions influenced by external distractions?”
 This is another chicken an egg quandary, but the easy answer is that any external pressure you feel is created by a lack of internal awareness.
 What I mean is, If we understand what’s happening inside our minds the outside world loses much of its power to disrupt our focus and awareness.

 Chasing perfection is a no win goal.
 Perfection doesn’t exist and if we spend an unimaginable amount of time on a project we risk accomplishing very little.

 Ask yourself why am I seeking perfection?
-And what’s keeping me so stressed out? take a long walk to clear your head or meditate to help give you more space with yourself.
+And what’s keeping me so stressed out? take a long walk to clear your head or meditate to help give you more space within yourself.

 It’s so easy to get caught in the emotional roller coaster that is the past.
-We all have a bucketful of regrets that can hook us seemingly out of nowhere.
+We all have a bucketful of regrets and sorrows that can hook us seemingly out of nowhere.

 if we decide to grab onto our sorrow about what might have been or allow the hook of guilt to control the direction of our life we lose and everyone around us loses.

 Try going somewhere new such as a museum or join a yoga class or spinning class.
-Getting active can help shake your brain cells into looking forward to the now.
+Getting active can help shake your brain cells into looking focusing on the now, on the present moment.

 Grasping toward the future is a bit like running away from rain clouds when your thirsty, you’re running toward something that doesn’t exist, never has exited and never will exist.
-It’s easy to get hooked into thinking if I can just hold on a time will come where everything will be ok.
+It’s easy to get hooked into thinking if I can just hold on, a time will come where everything will be fine.